The Texas Mask Mystery

 I’ll first answer for myself: Skeptical of some official narratives from the Trump administration to the CDC, I’ve become my own private investigator on all things COVID-related.
 (It helps that I’m paid to be one.)
 I track what public-health officials say about the pandemic, but I don’t wait with bated breath for their pronouncements.
 Months before the CDC acknowledged that surface transmission of the coronavirus is vanishingly rare, I wrote that surface transmission is vanishingly rare.
 Weeks before the CDC acknowledged that outdoor mask mandates make no sense, I wrote that outdoor mask mandates make no sense.
 I’m not bragging; I’m … well, all right, I’m bragging a little.

 But my private-detective work isn’t so special.
-At at time where citizens don’t trust their government and when information is abundant, anybody can, like me, become their own sleuth on all things COVID-related, piece together their own theory about what this virus is and how it spreads, and come up with their individual risk level.
+At at time when citizens don’t trust their government and when information is abundant, anybody can, like me, become their own sleuth on all things COVID-related, piece together their own theory about what this virus is and how it spreads, and come up with their individual risk level.
 Many remote workers, hunched behind their laptops for 16 months, have had the opportunity to steep themselves in modern epidemiology.
 Meanwhile, a lot of essential workers never had a choice: They were flung into the teeth of the pandemic, without the protection of a computer screen, and some of them have developed their own general theories of risk and resilience.

 So perhaps the Texas mystery isn’t much of a mystery at all.
 It’s just the latest piece of evidence that many Americans used the last year to seal themselves inside pandemic-information silos of their own construction—some for better, against tardy and tangled public-health guidance, and some for worse.
 Their settled views are now somewhat resistant to official utterances, which would explain both why rule-following liberals are having a hard time letting the pandemic go and why many people who have downplayed the risk of the pandemic don’t want to take an extremely effective vaccine.
 The calendar has flipped, but for many people, the traumas and outrages of 2020 haven’t quite gone away.